nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 #### Development

-In development mode it will run in a container built with `./server/Dockerfile.dev`. dev mode server will be exposed on port 5500 to the "outside" world and will use volumes for data persistent.
+In development mode the server will run in a container built with `./server/Dockerfile.dev`. and will be exposed on port 5500 to the "outside" world, with docker volumes and nodemon, every change thats been saved will be refelected within the running container.

 #### Production